 Keeping them clean is important.
 Metal plaques are best cleaned with a suitable cleaning substance, and there are specific leaning products for both brass and stainless-steel plaques.

 Just like other benches, you will want to protect the memorial bench from the weather.
 The best way is to ensure that from time to time, the bench is either stripped and revarnished or oiled on a regular basis, just has been described.

-You could also invest in a waterproof cover, specifically for the style of the bench that ensure the worst of the weather is kept off the bench.
+You could also invest in a bench cover, specifically for the style of the bench that ensure the worst of the weather is kept off the bench.
 And don’t forget, if you can, secure the bench to a hard floor, such as a concrete platform.